maz-kar/NTFXReplica/README.md

 ## Steps

 ## TODO
-leftBarButtonItem is not aligned to Left.
+Issue: leftBarButtonItem is not aligned to Left.
 It's still somewhere between center and left.
+In the end: do the same with SwiftUI